 Following a successful test protocol, the Gulfstream G280 specifications included a range of 3,600 nmi at Mach 0.80 while carrying up to four passengers.
 The G280 was awarded full certification from both Israel and the United States in September of 2012.

-Beyond the jet’s impressive performance specs, the aircraft features a number of innovations, like an extensive cabin length, a new engine, an advanced T-tail design with larger horizontal and vertical stabilizers, and convenient access from the cabin into the cargo hold.
+Beyond the jet’s impressive performance specs, the aircraft features several innovations, like an extensive cabin length, a new engine, an advanced T-tail design with larger horizontal and vertical stabilizers, and convenient access from the cabin into the cargo hold.

 A comprehensive entertainment system features dual Blu-ray DVD players and high-definition monitors.
 High-speed connectivity is taken to the ultimate level with Gulfstream’s signature CabinView.
 CabinView is an integrated systems program that which delivers a web page format to track flight progress, map geographic partitions and check out points of interest.